shivanshdave/2020-432/classes/class15/README.md

 ## How Has the Course Changed, besides Remote Delivery?

 1. I've updated the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
+    - The next two items are the [Minute Paper after Class 15] (by tomorrow at noon) and [Homework 4](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw04) for 2020-03-25.
-    - There will be four more Minute Papers this semester, as indicated there.
+    - There will be four more Minute Papers this semester, as indicated there, but the deadline is just to let Dr. Love have a time when he can write up a response.
-2. I've added detailed [Hints for Homework 4](https://github.com/THOMASELOVE/2020-432/blob/master/homework/hw04/homework4_hints_2020-03-16.pdf) and relaxed the deadline for Homework 4 to 2020-03-25.
+2. I've added detailed [Hints for Homework 4](https://github.com/THOMASELOVE/2020-432/blob/master/homework/hw04/homework4_hints_2020-03-16.pdf) and relaxed the deadline for [Homework 4](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw04) to 2020-03-25.
     - If you want to request a regrade on Homeworks 1-4, [the form is now available](http://bit.ly/432-2020-homework-regrade-requests) through 2020-04-24.
 3. Complete [Project 2 instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) are now available, as is the [Proposal Google Form](http://bit.ly/432-2020-project2-proposal-form) that's due April 1.
     - The [other three deliverables](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) for Project 2 are now due on 2020-05-04.